Academy

 Learn how a solid PR CRM setup can make a heap of difference for your media relations.

-Ask most public relations pros what PR CRM they use and you’ll get more blank stares than knowing smiles.
+Ask most public relations pros what, for instance, PR CRM they use and you’ll get more blank stares than knowing smiles.
 Excel is still the global PR industry standard when it comes to dealing with traditional media as well as the newer fields of blogger outreach and influencer engagement.
 And that, my friends, is a genuine tragedy.

 In fact, a global survey we did found out that PR pros using a spreadsheet lose 2 hours every week managing their contacts vs PR pros using a CRM 😱